 I talk about this all of the time on my podcast and with my clients: you can't just put things in your body.
 Even if they are high quality whole food vitamins and chelated minerals (yum!), you have to do regular health testing because nutrients shift all of the time in your body.
 On top of that, it's also invaluable to know the story of your genes through a service like Self Decode because it empowers you to know how exactly to intervene and supplement based on your specific needs.

 Another similar example is with vitamin B6 (pyridoxine) and toxicity.
 People with certain SNPs in the ALPL, NBPF3 and ALDH7A1 genes will have a hard time breaking it down.
 This is why "methylated" or processed B6 in the form of P5P (or "PLP") is superior.
 I use and recommend this form anyway, but most people aren't aware of the difference and so stigma around high dose B6 (or supplements in general) develops as a result.

 In my book, Dance Your Way Through Life, I cover these types of important distinctions, what to test and how to evaluate each nutrient in your routine because they all come with considerations.
 Learn how to listen to your body and uncover the story of your genes so that you can drive out fear and live with peace of mind, it will only give you more to appreciate about the miracle of waking up in the morning for another day.

 And although this stuff can be a lot of info, take it all in stride and one step at a time.
 It took me years to learn about my body, and I'm still learning.
-If you need support then check out my coaching page for information on how to join my 30 Day Align Your Life Challenge and let's get in touch to kick some ass.
+If you need support then reach out on my coaching page for a free discovery call and let's get in touch to kick some ass.